SoliDry/api-generator/README.md

 ![Dirs and files](https://github.com/RJAPI/raml-json-api/blob/master/tests/images/Dirs_and_files_module_structure.png)

 ### Open API Types and Declarations
-OAS (Open API Specification) was developed as merge of Swagger and RAML specs
+OAS (Open API Specification) was developed as merge of Swagger and RAML specs by two groups of developers (they tired to argue with each other :smile:), thus it became quite popular and has been implemented for ApiGenerator

 ```YAML
 openapi: 3.0.1